mattweil/rutgers-soc-parser/README.md

 <h4>RU Core MongoDB Model</h4>

-When 'rucore' is executed extracted, data is parsed into this model and inserted into a MongoDB database.
+When 'rucore' is executed, data is parsed into this model and inserted into a MongoDB database.

 ```javascript
 {